Digital education & training

 Youth at the heart of the social economy

-JOIN THE JANUARY #ROADMAP
+THANK YOU FOR JOINING THE JANUARY #ROADMAP

 The ‘Digital Road to Mannheim’ consists of 8 fully digitized online events.
 Each roadmap event focusses on a specific topic and aims to connect different Social Economy actors in Europe in a highly interactive format, present best practices and use cases as well as provide first-hand insights in interactive sessions from changemakers all around Europe.
 The ‘Digital Road to Mannheim’ strengthen the social economy in Europe and harness its contribution to economic development, social inclusion as well as green and digital transitions.